Posted on March 27, 2018 by Jenn Zatopek

-It has been six months since I began this blogging adventure, and I have learned much about myself through the process of writing, the sheer terror and thrill of putting my work out there for anyone to see, and the process of letting go of the results.
-This has not been the easiest thing to do, but it’s been one of the most freeing and life-giving things I have ever done, next to psychotherapy, flying in an airplane, and serving the poor in another country.
+It has been six months since I began blogging, and I have learned much about myself through the process of writing, the sheer terror and thrill of putting my work out there for anyone to see, and the process of letting go of the results.
+This has not been the easiest thing to do, but it’s been one of the most freeing things I have ever done, next to psychotherapy, flying in an airplane, and serving the poor in another country.

 I totally get it and thank you anyway.